 According to Katharine Kelley, director of relations for CASL, “We are dedicated to fulfilling other elements of our mission, including being a partner in improving the quality of life in Wake County.
 Joining forces with the Kay Yow Cancer Fund was a perfect fit as the Fund is local, but has a larger reach and can improve the lives of all those affected by cancer within our community.”

 The majority of the money raised from the event came from registration fees.
 A silent auction was held at the event, and nearly 30 referees donated their time to the tournament.

-All proceeds from this soccer event will benefit the Kay Yow Cancer Fund® which provides funding for scientific research and related programs on women's cancers.
+Proceeds from this soccer event will benefit the Kay Yow Cancer Fund® which provides funding for scientific research and related programs on women's cancers.
 The Fund was founded in 2007, from the vision of the organization's name sake, Kay Yow, former North Carolina State University head women's basketball coach.
 Through her own battles with breast cancer since 1986, Yow's vision and focus was to end women's cancers.
 Since its inception, the Fund has raised over $8 million to support scientific research related to women's cancers.